MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/business-events-dev-doc.md

 ## Extending filters to have custom fields (if supported by the middleware)

 Some eventing systems allow for filtering of the events.
-For example: Azure Service Bus has a property bag which can be populated with key-value pairs.
+For example, Azure Service Bus has a property bag that can be populated with key-value pairs.
 These key-value pairs can be used for filtering events when reading from the Azure Service Bus Queue or Topic.
 Additionally, Azure Event Grid has filterable message properties like Subject, Event Type, and ID.
-To support these different properties for the different systems, the Business Events framework uses a concept called PayloadContext which can be customized what data is used for filtering by the different eventing systems.
+To support these different properties for the different systems, the Business Events framework uses a concept called PayloadContext, which can be extended to include custom fields for filtering by the different eventing systems.

-### Payload Context
+### Payload context

-The Business Events framework supports a concept of “payload context” which provides a means for decorating messages sent by the framework with context about the payload.
-In some scenarios, more or different context may be required when sending messages to endpoints, so the framework has hookpoints where the context can be overwritten and the adapters can be customized.
+The Business Events framework supports a concept of *payload context*, which provides a means for decorating messages sent by the framework with context about the payload.
+In some scenarios, additional context may be required when sending messages to endpoints, so the framework has hookpoints where the context can be overwritten and the adapters can be customized.

-### Adding a custom Payload Context
+### Adding a custom payload context

 A custom payload context must extend from the class BusinessEventsCommitLogPayloadContext.